 - Reduce your exposure to second hand smoke.

 - Eat five portions of fruit and vegetables every day.

 - Reduce your fat intake.

 - Take regular exercise.

-For more information about the signs and symptoms for lung cancer, see our Campaigns section.
+For more information about getting involved in lung cancer awareness, see our Campaigns section